List of News and Information about borgwarner on 4WheelsNews.com

 In addition, BorgWarner said that it repurchased about 2.1 million shares of its common stock in the fourth quarter, which ended Dec.
 31. In a statement, BorgWarner CEO Tim Manganello described the fourth quarter as “a strong finish to an exceptional year.”Read the entire article BorgWarner’s fourth-quarter net income more than doubled, report says

-As part of efforts to expand into all-wheel-drive technology, BorgWarner Inc. plans to buy Haldex AB's traction unit for about $205 million in cash.
+As part of efforts to expand into all-wheel-drive technology, BorgWarner Inc. is planning to buy the traction unit of Haldex AB -- Haldex Traction Systems -- for about $205 million in cash.

 BorgWarner, the world's biggest maker of automatic-transmission parts, said that with this acquisition, it will get access to front-wheel and all-wheel drive technologies, gain a strong European customer base, and add to its current lineup of front and rear-wheel drive based products.

-In a statement, BorgWarner CEO Timothy M. Manganello said that Haldex Traction Systems, “which is a strong and well-respected brand of all-wheel drive products,” will compliment its current portfolio as well as its customer and geographic mix.Read the entire article BorgWarner seeks to buy Haldex AB’s traction unit for $205 million cash
+In a statement, BorgWarner Chief Executive Officer Timothy M. Manganello said that Haldex Traction Systems, “which is a strong and well-respected brand of all-wheel drive products,” will compliment its current portfolio as well as its customer and geographic mix.Read the entire article BorgWarner seeks to buy Haldex AB’s traction unit for $205 million cash

 The EFR turbochargers for three of Honda Performance Development (HPD)’s projects will be supplied by BorgWarner.
 These projects are the following: the 2011 ALMS LMP2 engine, the CR-Z Racer and the CR-Z hybrid R concept car.
 With BorgWarner's technology, the cars’ performance will surely be improved but Honda seeks to keep its fuel consumption at a low level.